Lennart401/sightme/README.md

 # SightMe Web Application

-SightMe is a web application where multiple people can play a game in which the host hides somewhere in the city, and the participants have to find him using only the rough distance to him.
+SightMe is a progressive web application where multiple people can play a game in which the host hides somewhere in the city, and the participants have to find him using only the rough distance to him.
 The distance is indicated using a blinking circle which will blink faster the closer you get to the target.
 It is only available in the german language.

 The icon is the `location_on` icon from the material design icon library [(Link)](https://material.io/resources/icons/?icon=location_on&style=baseline) colored in the app's primary color.